sap-tutorials/btp-foundation/tutorials/cp-kyma-api-mssql-golang/cp-kyma-api-mssql-golang.md

 - `configmap.yaml`: defines the name of the database, host, and port.
 The host value assumes that the service for the database is named `mssql` and is defined in the `dev` namespace.
 Make sure to adjust this if you made any changes.
 - `deployment.yaml`: defines the deployment definition for the Go API, as well as a service used for communication.
 This definition references both `secret.yaml`, which was defined in the previous tutorial and also included in this directory, and `configmap.yaml` by name.

-1. Start by creating the `dev` namespace and enabling `Istio`:

-    ```Shell/Bash
-    kubectl create namespace dev
-    kubectl label namespaces dev istio-injection=enabled
-    ```
-    > Namespaces separate objects inside a Kubernetes cluster.
-Choosing a different namespace will require adjustments to the provided samples.

-    > Adding the label `istio-injection=enabled` to the namespace enables Istio.
-Istio is the service mesh implementation used by SAP BTP, Kyma runtime.

-2. Within the `deployment.yaml`, adjust the value of `spec.template.spec.containers.image`, commented with **#change it to your image**, to use your Docker image.
+1. Within the `deployment.yaml`, adjust the value of `spec.template.spec.containers.image`, commented with **#change it to your image**, to use your Docker image.
 Apply the Deployment which will cause an error which we will further explore:

     ```Shell/Bash
     kubectl -n dev apply -f ./k8s/deployment.yaml
     ```

-3. Check the status of the Pod by running:
+2. Check the status of the Pod by running:

     ```Shell/Bash
     kubectl -n dev get po